opd-ai/go-randomx/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/opd-ai/go-randomx)](https://goreportcard.com/report/github.com/opd-ai/go-randomx)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

+> **⚠️ WARNING**: This implementation has not been validated against official RandomX test vectors.
+Hash outputs may not be compatible with Monero or other RandomX-based systems. **DO NOT use for production blockchain validation or mining until proper test vectors are implemented.**

 ## Overview

 `go-randomx` is a pure Go implementation of the [RandomX](https://github.com/tevador/RandomX) proof-of-work algorithm used by Monero and other cryptocurrencies.
 It provides ASIC-resistant hashing through CPU-intensive random code execution without requiring CGo or platform-specific assembly.